Medicine in Turkey

 This is not intended to provide medical advice just an understanding of American equivalents and how to find what you are looking for.
 For more information on our disclosures, please see the Disclaimers page.

-Are you trying to learn more about finding medicine in Turkey?
+Are you trying to learn more about where to find medicine in Turkey?
 I got you covered.

 This can be hard and a bit confusing when you don’t know the system.